Majority-Logic Decoding of Binary Locally Recoverable Codes: A Probabilistic Analysis: Locally Recoverable Codes with Availability

 correctly recovers $c_1$.
 Moreover, even if two bit errors occur within the same recovery set—for instance, $u_2=c_2+1$ and $u_3=c_3+1$—the corresponding estimate remains correct:

-In contrast, an error pattern of the same weight affecting two distinct recovery sets (e.g., errors at $u_2$ and $u_4$) leads to an incorrect majority vote.
-This illustrates that a recovery set produces an incorrect vote if and only if it contains an odd number of errors. \end{exmp}
+In contrast, an error pattern of the same weight affecting two distinct recovery sets (e.g., errors at $u_2$ and $u_4$, i.e., $\mathbf{e}=0101000$) causes the majority vote to output an incorrect estimate of $c_1$.
+This highlights that a \emph{given} recovery set produces an incorrect vote if and only if it contains an odd number of errors.

+Such an error pattern contributes to the bit error rate (BER) because the decoded value of $c_1$ is incorrect, and it also contributes to the block error rate (BLER) under symbol-wise decoding, since a block is declared correct only when all symbols are decoded correctly.